Don't use Ajax for pagination

 Browser behavior noted in Safari and Firefox on Mac OS X.

-#3 Updated by Andy Bolstridge almost 7 years ago
+#3 Updated by Andy Bolstridge about 7 years ago

 +1 to this - its really annoying to read the redmin.org forum, get to page 20 of forum questions, read one, click back and find you have to click all the way through to get back to page 20!
 REALLY annoying.